storybookjs/addon-angular-ivy/README.md

 npm install --save-dev storybook-addon-angular-ivy
 ```

-The add it to your `.storybook/main.js` addons field:
+Then add it to your `.storybook/main.js` addons field:

 ```js
 module.exports = {